You are here

 Arts & Humanities Courses

 -This is for informational purposes only.
-Class times, areas of inquiry requirement, fees, and course descriptions may change.
-Check the time schedule for updates before enrolling in any course.
+Areas of inquiry/degree requirements, fees, and course descriptions may change.
+Check the time schedule for course days and times BEFORE you register.

 African American Studies

-Afram 214 – Intro to African American Literature (5 credits)
+Afram 214 – Introduction to African American Literature (5 credits)

 Introduction to various genres of African American literature from its beginnings to the present.
 Emphasizes the cultural and historical context of African American literary expression and its aesthetics criteria.
 Explores key issues and debates, such as race and racism, inequality, literary form, and canonical acceptance.
 Offered jointly with ENGL 258.